Degeneration of Kaehler structures and half-form quantization of toric varieties: Half-form corrected K ahler quantization

 \subsection{Motivation}

-Let $I$ be a complex structure on $X$, and suppose the square root $\sqrt{K_{I}}$ of the corresponding canonical bundle exists, in particular that $c_{1}(X)/2$ is integral.
+Suppose the square root $\sqrt{K_{I}}$ of the corresponding canonical bundle exists so that, in particular, $c_{1}(X)/2$ is integral.
 Assume, moreover, that $[\omega/2\pi]\in H^{2}(X,{\mathbb{Z}})$ and let $\ell\rightarrow X$ be a (smooth) hermitian line bundle with compatible connection with curvature given by $-i\omega$, that is, $\ell$ is a prequantum line bundle.
-More specifically, let $\ell$ be defined, as in (\ref{glue}), in the vertex atlas by the $U(1)$-valued transition functions (\ref{eqn:LU(1)transfns})
+More specifically, let $\ell$ be an equivariant line bundle defined as in (\ref{glue}), with $U(1)$-valued transition functions on the vertex atlas (\ref{eqn:LU(1)transfns})